mkopsnc/catalogue_qt_docker/docker-compose/README.md

 #### External experiment data folder
-If you mount data in folder that is inside `catalogue_qt_docker` the data can be lost if you delete repo.
+If you mount data in folder that is inside `catalogue_qt_docker` the data can be lost if you delete `catalogue_qt_docker` folder.
 To avoid this, you can have external folder with data outside repo, and mount to docker.
-Thanks to it, you don't have to copy data everytime after downloading `catalogue_qt_docker`
+Thanks to it, you don't have to copy data everytime to `catalogue_qt_docker` after downloading.

 ```
 .